irenapopova/WORKSHOPS-DCI/JS-Workshops/Object.md

 👉 <strong> JavaScript methods are actions that can be performed on objects. </strong>

 👉<strong>   A JavaScript method is a property containing a function definition. </strong>
-👉 In the above code, we had to write lengthy console.log statements each time to show the cake description.
+👉 So Methods are nothing more than properties that hold function values 👉 In the above code, we had to write lengthy console.log statements each time to show the cake description.
 There's a cleaner way to accomplish this.